Daily Archives: November 18, 2017

 Friday (Day 5 post injury):

 I awoke and rose from bed with minimal discomfort but still aware that my back was irritated earlier that week.
 I’d still taken nothing for pain since Thursday and wasn’t planning on it Friday.
 For the most part, my gait was back to normal.
 No one could see me and tell that anything was wrong.
 I was standing upright and walking without a limp.
 Only I could tell that my low back was slightly sore upon initial standing and after prolonged sitting.
 I even helped my mom move a few items in her house.
 She had forgotten that I sprained my back but since I was moving around so well (no grimacing or “grandpa gait”) she never even hesitated to ask me to do a few things.
 Later that day I did a half hour on my spin bike followed by pull-ups and an ab work out.
-I was
+I was feeling great.

 Saturday (Day 6 post-injury):

-of the day I was able to lift weights with my daughter and then moved a desk up the stairs with her.
+I awoke and arose from bed with almost no discomfort but only the slightest hint that I had pulled my back almost a week ago.
+I got ready to head out to the hospital to see a few patients.
+A sneeze reminded me that I was not at 100%.
+I’d still taken no medication for the past three days.
+I did my morning stretches with minimal discomfort.
+At the end of the day I was able to lift weights with my daughter and then moved a desk up the stairs with her.
 I even did some work around the backyard in which I was squatting in the hundred degree heat for over an hour.
 I felt great even upon standing!
 Things WERE going to be OK.
 Nevertheless, occasionally when I would sneeze, I was reminded of the irritability of my low back extensors.
 This was a reminder to me that I would have to be careful from here on out.

 Sunday (Day 7 post-injury):